cagdasozer/eRehber-.Net-Core-6-With-Web-API/README.md

 <h3>
  🌟 Project Description
-In this project, it is aimed to create a simple phone book application by designing a structure with web services to be used by web or mobile applicati
+In this project, it is aimed to create a simple phone book application by designing a structure with web services to be used by web or mobile applications. <br>
 </h3>

 ➡️ ASP.Net Web API is used.